davidcalikes/Marvelous-Matching/docs/README.md

     * Users who are suffering with late-stage dementia.

 - __User Stories__

-    * As a user, I want to find out more about Cumasc Gael.
+    * As a user, I want to help pupils achive curriculum-linked learning outcomes.

-    * As a User, I want to find the most relevant information quickly and effortlessly.
+    * As a User, I want to access the game from different platforms.

+    * As a user, I want to change matching catagories without leaving the application.

+    * As a user, I want to achieve learning outcomes.

+    * As a user, I want to be included in spite of my physical disability.

-    * As a user, I want access to exclusive media content.
+    * As a user, I want to be stimulated and engaged by pictures and sounds.

-    * As a user, I want to have a positive emotional experience.
+    * As a user, I want to help my pre school child learn

-    * As a user, I want to sign up to a mailing list to stay informed.
+    * As a user, I want to help patients suffering with late-stage dementia.

 - __Site Objectives__

-    * To make the band imediately recognisible.
+    * To offer users a fun, responsive, cross platform matching game.

     * To make the purpose of the site obvious to the user.

-    * To provide information to the band's target audience and industry professionals about upcoming dates.

-    * To communicate a charitible band ethos.

-    * To promote the music of the band.
+    * To make the game easy to use and the site easy to navigate.

-    * To act as an EPK (electroninc press kit), for professional reference within the music industry.
+    * To help users achieve learning outcomes and teaching goals.

-    * To provide exclusive media content to the user.
+    * To provide users a positive learning experience.

-    * To increase the fanbase of Cumasc Gael by providing users with a positive emotional experience.
+    * To make the game inclusive for people with disabilities.

-    * To provide users with the ability to subscribe to a mailing list.
+    * To provide exclusive sound content to the user.

+    * To provide a game that has more than one matching catagory in a single application.

 - __Approach__